TYPO3-svn-archive/hisodat/doc/README.txt

 MY BUGS
 -------
-- Combination mode doesn't retrieve the field values (only for field description) - only after the first save
+- Combination mode doesn't retrieve the field values (only for field description) - only after the first save => use wizard_add
-- not possible to delete child records in FF3
+- not possible to delete child records in FF3 => PATCH